Leamsi9/NLP_Speech_Powered_Chatbot/README.md

 Comments and suggestions:
 Let me know any ideas and improvements by raising an issue on github, as I may use this as a basis for more serious applications.
 Also let me know if you use it for anything.
 It is good to know!

+Future improvements:
+Began to work on integrating an animated gif that moves its mouth when the bot is speaking.
+Using as inspiration.